deependersingla/deep_trader/README.md

 Process:<br>
 Intially I started by using Chainer for the project for both supervised and reinforcement learning.
 In middle of it AlphaGo (https://research.googleblog.com/2016/01/alphago-mastering-ancient-game-of-go.html) came because of it I shifted to read Sutton book on RL (https://webdocs.cs.ualberta.ca/~sutton/book/the-book.html), AlphaGo and related papers, David Silver lectures (http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html, they are great).

 I am coming back to project after some time a lot has changed.
 All the cool kids even DeepMind (the gods) have started using TensorFlow.
 Hence, I am ditching Chainer and will use Tensorflow from now.
 Exciting times ahead.
-Before this, I used RL here: http://somedeepthoughtsblog.tumblr.com/post/134793589864/maths-versus-computation

 #Policy network